Kschermers/3081Porject/Proj_02_Full_Feedback.md

 motion_behavior_differential.h:87:  #endif line should be "#endif  // SRC_MOTION_BEHAVIOR_DIFFERENTIAL_H_"  [build/header_guard] [5]
 motion_behavior.h:7:  #ifndef header guard has wrong style, please use: SRC_MOTION_BEHAVIOR_H_  [build/header_guard] [5]
 motion_behavior.h:64:  #endif line should be "#endif  // SRC_MOTION_BEHAVIOR_H_"  [build/header_guard] [5]
-params.h:7:  #ifndef header guard has wrong style, please use: SRC_PARAMS_H_  [build/header_guard] [5]
+observer.h:6:  #ifndef header guard has wrong style, please use: SRC_OBSERVER_H_  [build/header_guard] [5]
+observer.h:0:  #endif line should be "#endif  // SRC_OBSERVER_H_"  [build/header_guard] [5]
+observer.h:22:  Do not leave a blank line after "public:"  [whitespace/blank_line] [3] observer.h:23:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] observer.h:23:  You don't need a ; after a }  [readability/braces] [4]
+observer.h:25:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] observer.h:25:  Lines should be <= 80 characters long  [whitespace/line_length] [2]
-params.h:80:  #endif line should be "#endif  // SRC_PARAMS_H_"  [build/header_guard] [5]
+observer.h:29:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] params.h:7:  #ifndef header guard has wrong style, please use: SRC_PARAMS_H_  [build/header_guard] [5] params.h:80:  #endif line should be "#endif  // SRC_PARAMS_H_"  [build/header_guard] [5]
 pose.h:7:  #ifndef header guard has wrong style, please use: SRC_POSE_H_  [build/header_guard] [5]
 pose.h:95:  #endif line should be "#endif  // SRC_POSE_H_"  [build/header_guard] [5]
 rgb_color.h:7:  #ifndef header guard has wrong style, please use: SRC_RGB_COLOR_H_  [build/header_guard] [5]
 rgb_color.h:78:  #endif line should be "#endif  // SRC_RGB_COLOR_H_"  [build/header_guard] [5]
-wheel_velocity.h:7:  #ifndef header guard has wrong style, please use: SRC_WHEEL_VELOCITY_H_  [build/header_guard] [5]
+subject.h:6:  #ifndef header guard has wrong style, please use: SRC_SUBJECT_H_  [build/header_guard] [5]
-wheel_velocity.h:74:  #endif line should be "#endif  // SRC_WHEEL_VELOCITY_H_"  [build/header_guard] [5]
+subject.h:37:  #endif line should be "#endif  // SRC_SUBJECT_H_"  [build/header_guard] [5]
-Done processing aggresive_behavior.cc
+subject.h:6:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] subject.h:7:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] subject.h:8:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] subject.h:8:  Line ends in whitespace.
+Consider deleting these extra spaces.  [whitespace/end_of_line] [4] subject.h:22:  Redundant blank line at the start of a code block should be deleted.  [whitespace/blank_line] [2] subject.h:24:  Do not leave a blank line after "public:"  [whitespace/blank_line] [3] subject.h:25:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] subject.h:27:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] subject.h:29:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] subject.h:31:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] subject.h:32:  Redundant blank line at the end of a code block should be deleted.  [whitespace/blank_line] [3] wheel_velocity.h:7:  #ifndef header guard has wrong style, please use: SRC_WHEEL_VELOCITY_H_  [build/header_guard] [5] wheel_velocity.h:74:  #endif line should be "#endif  // SRC_WHEEL_VELOCITY_H_"  [build/header_guard] [5] Done processing aggresive_behavior.cc